lizenshakya/vendingmachineNew/README.md

   - git clone https://github.com/lizenshakya/vendingmachineNew (Clone the project)
   - Mongo DB should be up and running before starting the project
   - npm install (Install the dependencies)
+  - in the config file create a new .env file using .env.sample
     # Start server
       - npm run start
       - Now application is up and running.
 Go to browser and 'http://localhost:5000' | 'https://localhost:8443'